Kathryne M. Young is a postdoctoral fellow, rejoining the Center in 2014 after a year as the first Thomas D. Dee II Graduate Fellow in 2012-13.

-Young is a longtime resident of the American West, and she grew up in California’s San Joaquin Valley.
-She is excited to join the Center’s interdisciplinary community.
+Young is a longtime resident of the American West, and grew up primarily in California’s San Joaquin Valley.

 "Outing Batson: How the Case of Gay and Lesbian Jurors Demonstrates the Need for Voir Dire Reform" 48 Willamette Law Review 243 (2011).